Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-213:
+New in this latest version release-214:

 1.)
-Add new multistar codepath/support for Sterling Systems.

-2.)
-Add KSPAssemblyDependency that was missing for Harmony (how?!?!?!).
-This should help with a few load situations when dependency load orders are messy.
+Hotfix for some missing .cfg files for Sterling Systems (in other words, the support announced last release was working in the "yes, but no" style.
+Now it works fully.

 About
 -----